KakaSena/react-concepts/README.md

 Welcome! 👋 This project was created as part of my journey to deepen my understanding of **core React practices**.
 The goal is to explore and experiment with the fundamental concepts that make up modern React development.

+## 📚 Based On

+This project is based on the course **[React – The Complete Guide (2025 Edition)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)** by **Maximilian Schwarzmüller**.
+The course has been an incredible resource for learning both the fundamentals and advanced features of React.

 ## 🔍 What I'm Learning

 This project focuses on the following React concepts: